Traveling over Thanksgiving weekend?

 And more …

-This one you know … Get to the airport early.
-Two to three hours is best and you can spend the extra time having a cup of joe or a holiday cocktail.
+• This one you know … Get to the airport early.
+Two to three hours is best to give yourself time to get through what will be much longer lines at security checkpoints, and you can spend any extra time having a cup of joe or a holiday cocktail near your gate.

-Bring a water bottle, take the apple or trail mix.
+• Bring a water bottle to fill once you’re past security, and take an apple or some trail mix.
 Some foods are a no-no for your carry on – so know what’s a yay and a nay.

-When you’re on the TSA line, and you know you will be, be proactive and get ready for your turn by emptying your pockets, removing your electronics – laptop, iPad, Kindle Fire, etc.
+• When you’re on the TSA line, be proactive and get ready for your turn by emptying your pockets, removing your electronics – laptop, iPad, Kindle Fire, etc.

-It’s also a really good idea to listen to the TSA agents as they may direct you to a short line – yes, please – or give you or your traveling companion’s other guidance.
+• It’s also a really good idea to listen to the TSA agents as they may direct you to a short line – yes, please – or give you and your traveling companions other guidance.

 Happy Thanksgiving!